GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 fusermount3 -u "${MOUNT_DIR}"
 ```

-Run the `daos_job.sh` script in an interactive SLURM job on 4 nodes
+Run the `daos_job.sh` script in an interactive Slurm job on 4 nodes

 ```bash
 srun --nodes=4 \